 Spanish isn’t a very complicated language, although we have to admit that –like in all languages – it’s the verbs that make a student’s life more complicated.
 If you decide to come to Spain you’re going to recognize these typical spelling mistakes in Spanish.
 At the latest, when you’re going to improve your spelling.
-In practise you´re going to notice that these mistakes happen very quickly.
+In practice, you´re going to notice that these mistakes happen very quickly.
 But they can also be corrected very quickly.

 There are words and verbs that sound very similar in English, French, Russian and Chinese but they have different meanings.
-They can even be similar in terms of spelling, but in reality they’re irrelevant to each other.
+They can even be similar in terms of spelling, but in reality, they’re irrelevant to each other.
 One can be a verb and the other one a noun.
 As soon as students start learning Spanish, these typical spelling mistakes normally drive them crazy.
 Just be patient!

 - Haber – A ver – Haver

 These words sound the same and the spelling is also pretty similar.
-It´s one of the most typical spelling mistakes in Spanish, when you start to learn Spanish.
+It´s one of the most typical spelling mistakes in Spanish when you start to learn Spanish.
 But where’s the difference?